nd-serge/mobile-money-fraud-detection/README.md

 ### How to Run the Training Workflow

 1. **Complete your Kaggle credentials**
+    First, install Pipenv and ensure you are using Python 3.12.
+    `pip install pipenv`

    At the top of the `Makefile`, fill in your Kaggle username and password:
    ```makefile
    KAGGLE_USERNAME = your_kaggle_username